Overview

 All the patients seen between these meetings are, however, discussed in the common tumour Boards held once a week.
 Our holistic cancer care includes the following:

-- Adherence to the latest international cancer treatment protocols
+- Adherence to the latest international cancer treatment protocols.

 - Complete cancer care: Right from cancer screening, early detection, multidisciplinary treatment to rehabilitation.

-- Dedicated daycare chemotherapy centres outside the hospital or in separate areas with chemo chairs-and-recliners, patient beds, a library, TV sets, and iPads are provided to take patients’ minds off from the treatment.
+- Dedicated daycare chemotherapy centres outside the hospital or in separate areas with chemo chairs and recliners, patient beds, a library, TV sets, and iPads are provided to take patients’ minds off from the treatment.

 - A wider range of medical resources to draw from, with our multi-super speciality backups.

-If your cancer has not spread beyond the affected lung and same side of mediastinum, your general health is reasonably good, and your breathing capacity is sufficient, the treatment that gives the best chance of cure is surgery.
+If your cancer has not spread beyond the affected lung and the same side of mediastinum, your general health is reasonably good, and your breathing capacity is sufficient, the treatment that gives the best chance of cure is surgery.

-- Lobectomy: It is the most commonly performed operation for lung cancer, this involves removing the affected part of the lung.
+- Lobectomy: It is the most commonly performed operation for lung cancer; this involves removing the affected part of the lung.

 - Pneumonectomy: A surgery where the whole lung on the affected side is removed.